Abdalla-kamfa/Vibe-Gotchi/README.md

 Ship code and it thrives.
 Ghost your repos and it dies.
 No login.
 No signup.
 Just paste a username.

-Built in 24 hours for the Dollar Vibe Club Open Build Sprint — May 2026.

 ---